EFranklyn/restaurantapi/readme.md

 to do this, just pass pk(id) as each method has its field structure and must be respected according to the example. the searchrecipes endpoint searches by parameters just pass the desired parameters for the search and the results are returned.

-## acessando o endpoint é fornecida uma documentação detalhade de todos os endpoints.
+## accessing the endpoint detailed documentation of all endpoints is provided.
 >doc/
 _CODE: 200_